UWG Certificate Program Details

 Specific Graduate Admissions Deadlines:

-- Demostrate knowledge and understanding of public service values including ethics, democracy, and constitutional principles.
+- Demonstrate knowledge and understanding of public service values including ethics, democracy, and constitutional principles.

-- Demostrate knowledge and understanding of generalist management techniques and skills.
+- Demonstrate knowledge and understanding of generlist management techniques and skills.

-- Demostrate knowledge and understanding of linkage between theory and practice.
+- Demonstrate knowledge and understanding of linkage between theory and practice.